 Rob Long is an engineer, a public servant, and a leader.
 Rob's educational background (B.S.
 Civil Engineering and MBA) has shaped his professional life as he's worked in several engineering and business leadership roles.
 His current job is as a Loss Prevention Engineer with AIG.
 In the client-facing arm of AIG's Global Property division, he analyzes risk exposures from natural catastrophes to high valued properties.
-In Rob's life as a public servant, he has been elected to the county-wide office of Palm Beach Soil & Water Conservation District Supervisor, where he currently serves as Vice Chair.
+In Rob's life as a public servant, he has been elected to the county-wide office of Palm Beach Soil & Water Conservation District Supervisor, where he currently serves as Chair.
 Additionally, Rob serves on the City of Delray Beach's Planning & Zoning Board

 Alexandria Ayala was born in Puerto Rico and has lived in Palm Beach County since 2000.
 She has a B.A. in Political Science and Journalism Studies from the University of Central Florida in Orlando.

 Currently, she works for The Palm Beach County Board of County Commissioners.
 Alexandria has worked for the Florida Legislature, a U.S. Senate Campaign, The Florida Democratic Party and most recently as an independent campaign manager and consultant.
 She has had the opportunity to get to know statewide and local elected officials and has extensive governmental affairs experience.
 Additionally, Alexandria is currently Vice President & Political Director of The Florida Young Democrats and aims to bring awareness to gender equity and youth political engagement.
 She is a 2018 New Leaders Council (NLC) Fellow and is currently in the Anti-Defamation League’s (ADL) Glass Leadership Institute.